docelic/amber-introduction/README.md

 Hello, World!
 The time is now <%= time %>.
 ```

-To recap, templates are executing directly in the controller method, but through that also as part of the controller object.
-If you do "<%= self.class %> in the above example, the response will be "PageController".
-So in addition to seeing the invoked method's local variables, this also means that all the instance variables existing on the controller object are accessible in the templates.
+To recap and expand, templates are executing directly as part of the controller methods.
+This also means they are executing as part of the controller objects, which can be confirmed by placing e.g. "<%= self.class %> in the above example; the response will be "PageController".
+So in addition to seeing the invoked method's local variables, this means that all the instance variables existing on the controller object are also transparently accessible in the templates.

 ## Template Languages<a name="template_languages"></a>